electron/electron/docs/api/browser-window.md

       When node integration is turned off, the preload script can reintroduce Node global symbols back to the global scope.
 See example [here](context-bridge.md#exposing-node-global-symbols).
+    * `preloadInWorker` String (optional) - Specifies a script that will be loaded before other scripts run in worker.
+This script will always have access to node APIs no matter whether node integration in worker is turned on or off.
+The value should be the absolute file path to the script.
+      When node integration is turned off, the preload script can reintroduce Node global symbols back to the global scope.
     * `sandbox` Boolean (optional) - If set, this will sandbox the renderer associated with the window, making it compatible with the Chromium OS-level sandbox and disabling the Node.js engine.
 This is not the same as